SCRN Exam - Stroke Certified Registered Nurse

 Study Material

-BoardCerts offers a comprehensive question bank designed to help you excel on the Stroke Certified Registered Nurse (SCRN) exam.
+BoardCerts offers a comprehensive question bank designed to help you excel on the Stroke Certified Registered Nurse (SCRN) examination.
 Featuring practice questions and four predictor exams, the content is fully aligned with the SCRN exam blueprint.
-Each question is meticulously reviewed by clinical experts and SCRN-certified professionals to ensure accuracy and relevance.
+Clinical experts and SCRN-certified professionals meticulously review each question to ensure accuracy and relevance.
 The question bank reflects the rigor of the exam and includes detailed rationales and explanations to enhance understanding and preparation.

 The Stroke Certified Registered Nurse (SCRN) certification exam evaluates a candidate's expertise across key content areas, ensuring comprehensive knowledge in stroke care.
 These primary content areas are:

-• Hyperacute Care (28%): This section ocuses on triage, diagnostics, and treatment decisions.
+• Hyperacute Care (24.7%): This section focuses on triage, diagnostics, and treatment decisions.

-• Acute Care (28%): This section ddresses acute phase care, intervention, and early rehabilitation.
+• Acute Care (24.7%): This section addresses acute phase care, intervention, and early rehabilitation.

-• Post-acute Care (12.7%): This segment valuates medication management, and community resources to support recovery.
+• Post-acute Care (11.2%): This segment evaluates medication management and community resources to support recovery.

 Exam Categories: Percentage Distribution